Snehal-Bansode/simple-devops-project/README.md

 Author: Snehal

 A small demo project to learn DevOps basics like containerization, CI pipeline, and running a simple Flask app.
+Also this project includes a basic frontend page (HTML/CSS) connected to a Flask backend.
 Tools Used:
 Python
+Html
+CSS
+JS
 Flask
 Docker